| Currency | Selling Price | Purchase price | Last Update | Amount of change | Currency Chart |

 There are expectations for the prices of the Turkish Lira for the next five years and beyond, and agencies and banks continue to expect the Turkish Lira to decline in the coming years in light of the current financial policies.

-The start of the exchange rate of the Turkish lira against the Turkish lira
+At the beginning of 2024, the exchange rate for the Turkish lira against the dollar started at 29.72.